The relation between the radii and the densities of magnetic skyrmions: Numerical results

 \subsection{The relationship between the average radius and density}

-When the skyrmions are huddled together, the interactions between the skyrmions should not be neglected.
-We speculate that the interaction is the reason why the skyrmions are smaller in the skyrmion phase.
-To investigate the relationship between density and the average radius of skyrmions, we define the density in terms of the area that is inside all skyrmions divided by the total area, which is denoted as $\rho$.
-For simplicity, we use the configurations at $D/J=0.4$ and $B/J=0.1, 0.15, 0.2$ in this subsection.
+In this subsection, we use the configurations at $d=0.2,b=0.025$, $d=0.35,b=0.1$, $d=0.4,b=0.1$, $d=0.4,b=0.2$, $d=0.45,b=0.15$ and $d=0.6,b=0.15$ to investigate the relationship between the average radius and density.
 Firstly we calculate the number of skyrmions in each configuration.
-By repeatedly and randomly erasing $10\%$ of the total number of skyrmions at a time and performing the simulation sequentially, we obtain the configurations at different $\rho$.
-Taking configuration $D/J=0.4, B/J=0.1$ as an example, the resulting configurations are shown in Fig.~\ref{phasecon}.
+By repeatedly and randomly erasing about $10\%$ of the total number of skyrmions at a time and performing the simulation sequentially, we obtain the configurations at different $N$.
+Taking the case of $d=0.4, b=0.1$ as an example, the resulting configurations are shown in Fig.~\ref{conf}.